-HDR10 is the current standard for HDR mastering and every HDR TV is compatible with it, but their are other formats.
-HLG, Dolby Vision, Technicolor and HDR10+ all have their own benefits, but not all TVs are compatible with every format.
+HDR10 is the current standard for HDR mastering and every HDR TV is compatible with it, but there are other formats.
+HLG, Dolby Vision, Technicolor and HDR10+ all have their own benefits, but not all TVs are compatible with every one.
 Samsung and Panasonic favour HDR10+ for its TVs, high-end Sony TVs support HLG and LG's TVs support all but HDR10+.

-Televisions with concave curved screens started to emerge a few years ago - first on high-end premium TVs, but gradually filtering down to more affordable models.
+TVs with curved screens started to emerge a few years ago, first on high-end premium TVs but gradually filtering down to more affordable models.
 But they have recently fallen out of favour and now only Samsung includes them in its line-ups.

 Despite manufacturers' claims that curved TVs can enhance your viewing experience by 'wrapping' the picture around you, a bit like watching a film at the IMAX cinema, our expert and independent testing suggests otherwise.
-We've found the curved effect is minimal at best, and is only really visible if you sit dead straight on while watching the screen (something most people rarely do).
+We've found the curved effect is minimal at best and is only really visible if you sit perfectly straight on while watching the screen (something most people rarely do).

 Curved TVs still can perform well in our lab overall, but think carefully about whether one is right for you before you buy.
 Bear in mind, too, that if you want to wall-mount your TV, a curved model won't sit as flush as a flatscreen will.
 Plus, a curved screen can look a bit odd, or even warped, when viewed from an angle.

-When you're ready to upgrade from an older set, bear in mind that there are some seasonal trends that could help you bag a bargain.
-We know from tracking prices that June is a great time to buy a new TV, as prices tend to be discounted across a wide range of technology products.
+We know from tracking prices that June is a great time to buy a new TV as prices tend to be discounted across a wide range of technology products.
 You'll also see heavy discounting on TVs around the key sales periods, such as Black Friday/Cyber Monday in late November, and the Boxing Day sales in December.

 If you're happy to hold on then our research has found that a TV will usually be at its cheapest price eight months after launch.
 This timeline makes sense given that TVs are upgraded yearly.

-The best place to start is our guide to the Best TV deals for 2018, which we update every month.
+The best place to start is our regularly updated guide to the Best TV deals for 2019.

-Finally, if you're not too fussed about the latest features, our research has shown that the previous year's TVs can have hundreds of pounds knocked off their prices in the April-to-May period.
-This is to make room for the newer models - so with a bit of savvy shopping you can potentially pick up a still-fantastic TV at an even better price.
+Finally, if you're not too fussed about the latest features, our research has shown that the previous year's TVs can have hundreds of pounds knocked off their prices between April and May.
+This is to make room for the newer models, so with a bit of savvy shopping you can potentially pick up a fantastic TV at an even better price.